xtruhlar/FIIT-Old-Tests-Script/terminal_friendly.md

 	c) active monitoring for performance drift and bias review
 	d) model retraining

-97. Assign to group (Responsible AI / Ethics and AI / Trustworthy AI / Human-Centric AI)
+97. Assign to group (Responsible AI / Ethics and AI / Trustworthy AI / Human-Centric AI).
+Select only Responsible AI.
 	a) Responsible development of human-centric and trustworthy AI systems
 	b) methodology for the implementation of AI methods in real organizations
 	c) The purpose of AI is to augment Human Intelligence